 Most Microsoft software products have a "lifecycle" that defines how long they receive support for.
 This is the case for many offerings like Office and even Windows itself.

 Let's review why this is, what it means for you, and what your options are.
-After all, 2020 will be here before you know it.
+January 2020 is imminent, so you should be ready to take action now if you haven't already.

 What Is Windows End of Life?